-The vast majority of table tennis rackets have rounded handles – i.e. the edges of the handle are curved.
+The vast majority of paddles have rounded handles – i.e. the edges of the handle are curved.
 A rounded handle feels nice in the hand and allows a player to quickly flip the paddle around when changing grips.
 However, square

 Many players also choose to use a racket with grip on the handle, to help provide better control.
 Typically handle grips are added to any paddle and don’t come with the racket itself.
 It’s usually called table tennis grip tape, like this Butterfly grip tape.

 Table tennis rubber is attached to the blade using glue.
-There are specific types of glue used in table tennis (not just normal superglue or craft glue), and a relatively new type of glue called speed glue was used by professionals before a match to increase the elasticity of their rackets, but it was banned by the ITTF in 2009.
+There are specific types of glue used in ping pong (not just normal superglue or craft glue), and a relatively new type of glue called speed glue was used by professionals before a match to increase the elasticity of their rackets, but it was banned by the ITTF in 2009.

-The final part of a table tennis bat is the side tape, or edge tape, that seals the edges of the rubber and covers the edge of the blade.
+The final part of a ping pong paddle is the side tape, or edge tape, that seals the edges of the rubber and covers the edge of the blade.
 The thickness will depend on the thickness of the blade and rubber.
 Some players use power tape, which adds weight to the bat.